Brown Banana Pancakes

 That’s fine.
 Banana bread is good.

-But what you should really be doing is making pancakes with them.
+But what you should really be doing is making Brown Banana Pancakes with them.

 Trust me on this one.